Pipeline

 In response to an ischemic stroke, the expression of BK2 receptors is selectively and significantly increased in the artery(ies) affected by the stroke1, signaling the need for BK and its vasodilatory effects to restore blood flow to this specific area of the brain, without causing systemic, or body-wide, vasodilation.

 This critical cascade to increase blood flow begins with the human tissue kallikrein-1 protein, also known as KLK1, which circulates in the blood and acts upon low molecular weight kininogen to release BK.
 Inside the blood vessels, BK binds to and activates the BK2 receptors expressed on the surface of endothelial cells which line the interior of the blood vessel.
-Once the BK2 receptor becomes activated, it triggers the production of nitric oxide and prostaglandin, which migrate deeper into the blood vessel wall causing smooth muscle cells to relax and the blood vessel dilates, thus allowing more vital blood to flow.
+Once the BK2 receptor becomes activated, it triggers the production of nitric oxide, prostacyclin, and endothelium-derived hyperpolarizing factors which migrate deeper into the blood vessel wall causing smooth muscle cells to relax and the blood vessel dilates, thus allowing more vital blood to flow.

 For individuals with diminished or low levels of KLK1, commonly seen in stroke patients, the body is unable to supply enough KLK1 to produce the necessary BK to activate the additional BK2 receptors and restore blood flow to the affected brain area, known as the ischemic penumbra.